StuffJoy/CourseraRunAnalysis/CodeBook.md

+#X_train
-X_train - data set read into R from the X_train.txt file in the train folder y_train - data set read into R from the y_train.txt file in the train folder subject_train - data set read into R from the subject_train.txt file in the train folder
+data set read into R from the X_train.txt file in the train folder

+y_train - data set read into R from the y_train.txt file in the train folder subject_train - data set read into R from the subject_train.txt file in the train folder